Face perception: Compensation mechanisms

 As autistic individuals age, scores on behavioral tests assessing ability to perform face-emotion recognition increase to levels similar to controls.

 The recognition mechanisms of these individuals are still atypical, though often effective.
 In terms of face identity-recognition, compensation can include a more pattern-based strategy, first seen in face inversion tasks.
-Alternatively, older individuals compensate by using mimicry of other's facial expressions and rely on their motor feedback of facial muscles for face emotion-recognition.
+Alternatively, older individuals compensate by using mimicry of others' facial expressions and rely on their motor feedback of facial muscles for face emotion-recognition.

 Schizophrenia

 Schizophrenia is known to affect attention, perception, memory, learning, processing, reasoning, and problem solving.

 Schizophrenia has been linked to impaired face and emotion perception.
 People with schizophrenia demonstrate worse accuracy and slower response time in face perception tasks in which they are asked to match faces, remember faces, and recognize which emotions are present in a face.
 People with schizophrenia have more difficulty matching upright faces than they do with inverted faces.
 A reduction in configural processing, using the distance between features of an item for recognition or identification (e.g. features on a face such as eyes or nose), has also been linked to schizophrenia.

 Schizophrenia patients are able to easily identify a "happy" affect but struggle to identify faces as "sad" or "fearful".
 Impairments in face and emotion perception are linked to impairments in social skills, due to the individual's inability to distinguish facial emotions.
 People with schizophrenia tend to demonstrate a reduced N170 response, atypical face scanning patterns, and a configural processing dysfunction.
 The severity of schizophrenia symptoms has been found to correlate with the severity of impairment in face perception.

 Individuals with diagnosed schizophrenia and antisocial personality disorder have been found to have even more impairment in face and emotion perception than individuals with just schizophrenia.
 These individuals struggle to identify anger, surprise, and disgust.
 There is a link between aggression and emotion perception difficulties for people with this dual diagnosis.

 Data from magnetic resonance imaging and functional magnetic resonance imaging has shown that a smaller volume of the fusiform gyrus is linked to greater impairments in face perception.

 There is a positive correlation between self-face recognition and other-face recognition difficulties in individuals with schizophrenia.
 The degree of schizotypy has also been shown to correlate with self-face difficulties, unusual perception difficulties, and other face recognition difficulties.
 Schizophrenia patients report more feelings of strangeness when looking in a mirror than do normal controls.
 Hallucinations, somatic concerns, and depression have all been found to be associated with self-face perception difficulties.